 #2.
 Personalize your email content

 Another way to boost your email marketing results is to personalize your email content.
-People love it when you craft your email messages specifically for them.
+People love it when you craft your email messages specifically for them and send them via your business email address.
 It makes them feel special and appreciated, and it helps to build a strong relationship with your brand.

 That's why personalized emails have been shown to result in higher open and click-through rates than non-personalized emails.